jsandovalortega/cse15l-lab-reports/Lab3Report.md

 were already changed.
 My implementation makes use of a temporary array to ensure the reversal of every element.
 Then another for loop is used to copy the elements to the original array.

-## Part 2 - Researching Commands :grin:
+## Part 2 - Researching Commands 😁
 ### My chosen command will be ```find```
 #### Four Interesting Command Line Options for ```find```
 1. ```find . -iname```